 Is It Safe to Clean the Dishwasher with Vinegar?

-Vinegar is an excellent cleaner; it is safe to use it in the dishwasher if you know how to use it correctly.
-Vinegar can remove dirt and bacteria, and deodorize.
+Vinegar is an excellent cleaner; it is safe in the dishwasher if you know how to use it correctly.
+Vinegar can remove dirt and bacteria and deodorize.
 But no matter how versatile it is, the solution contains high acetic properties.

 The acidity of vinegar can damage the rubber gaskets and metal parts inside the dishwasher.
 If vinegar encounters these dishwashing parts, they may break down over time.
 Hence, when cleaning the dishwasher with vinegar, don’t allow the solution to touch the sensitive parts of the dishwasher.